-When you have an appointment with one of our associated psychologists you may be eligible for a Medicare rebate of approximately $80 (if you see a Registered Psychologist) and approximately $120 (if you see a Clinical Psychologist), per session.
+Rebates for a Psychologist under Medicare are offered under the Better Outcomes for Mental Health Scheme for a range of mental health concerns.
+When you have an appointment with one of our associated psychologists you may be eligible for a Medicare rebate of approximately $84 (if you see a Registered Psychologist) and approximately $124 (if you see a Clinical Psychologist), per session.

 We do not bulk bill.
 There is an out of pocket fee (which varies depending on the clinician you see) of around $80.

 Generally you are required to pay for the full cost of your session at the time of your appointment.
 Your psychologist will then provide you with a receipt, listing the appropriate item number, and you can take that receipt to Medicare to receive your rebate.

 A GP needs to determine your eligibility under the scheme.
 Simply book an extended consultation with your GP and ask for an Assessment under the Better Access to Mental Health Care scheme.
 This usually takes between 30mins – 45mins.

 If you fall within the relevant criteria, your GP will prepare a Mental Health Care Plan and provide you with a referral.
 You can request a referral to our practice.
 You will then be entitled to claim a rebate from Medicare.
 Find out more about Psychologist services covered by medicare.

 Once you have a referral to our practice from your GP, up to 10 sessions with a psychologist may be claimed in a calendar year.
 You will need to return to your GP for a review and extended referral after the 6th session.

 Do I need to see my GP before I can make an appointment through Associated Counsellors?